 Start Sense tasks using REST API

-Use Butler’s REST API to start Sense tasks
+Use Butler's REST API to start Sense tasks from any system that can make HTTP requests.

 If the Butler config file is properly set up it's possible to start Sense tasks by doing a PUT or POST call to /v4/reloadtask/{taskId}/start endpoint.